HackHersSecure/SSH-Tool---VulnHawk/README.md

 ## Description
 VulnHawk is a comprehensive toolkit designed for SSH exploitation.
 It includes features such as brute-force attacks, key injection, user enumeration, and vulnerability scanning.

+## Author
+Developed by Tina D'souza
+As a part of final year project!!

 ## Disclaimer

 **This tool is for educational purposes only.**